Uber to keep face mask rule after ‘freedom day’

 People claiming exemption are asked to contact Uber support.

-Transport for London (TfL) is to continue to insist on face masks on the Tube, London Overground trains, trams, buses and river services.
+Transport for London (TfL) is to continue to insist on masks on the Tube, London Overground trains, trams, buses and river services.

 The Uber-branded ferry service along the Thames in London has confirmed it will require face coverings “for the foreseeable future” in line with the TfL policy.